 What makes adenovirus so good for KO?

 First of all, adenovirus is one of the best viral vectors for cell culture infection in terms of transduction efficacy, with nearly 100% efficiency even on hard-to-transfect cells.
-The picture at the top of this posts illustrates this with a HepG2 cell line and Ad-GFP, an adenovirus expressing GFP under CMV promoter (image legend: Ad-GFP transduction into HepG2 cells).
+The picture at the top of this post illustrates this with a HepG2 cell line and Ad-GFP, an adenovirus expressing GFP under CMV promoter (image legend: Ad-GFP transduction into HepG2 cells).

 Adenovirus expression is so high that it leads to inflammation.
-However, the high inflammation happens only when the adenovirus is injected into animals.
+However, high inflammation happens only when the adenovirus is injected into animals.
 For in vitro cell culture infection, adenovirus is perfect.

-How to benefit from adenovirus?
+How to benefit from adenovirus-based KO?

 In Europe, SignaGene laboratories, via tebu-bio, offers gRNA and CAS9 expressing adenovirus.
 The structure of the AdV is like “ITR-CMV-Cas9-polyA-U6-gRNA-polyT-ITR”.